 A little Monday motivation.
 Amazing things happens when good people get together.
 This is our team of incredible trades with Jamie and family at the handover.
 What a great team effort. pic.twitter.com/nMui4938m6— Band Of Builders ®™ (@bandofbuilders_) September 3, 2018

 What other projects have the Band of Builders worked on?

 Tradesman Addam Smith formed the Band of Builders to support his colleague Keith Ellick, who was diagnosed with terminal cancer.
 Keith sadly passed away in 2017.

-Since the group’s formation, they’ve continued to help those in need.
+Since the group’s formation, they’ve continued to help those in need – in the last 12 months, they’ve completed seven projects to help tradespeople and their families.
 Here are some examples of their amazing work:

 Addam Smith and a group of volunteers renovated Keith Ellick’s house in 2016.
 This was the project that started it all.
 In one week, they fitted a new kitchen, a new bathroom, some new flooring, decorated the house, and landscaped the front and back gardens

 Two-year-old Pippa Atkinson has one of the most painful skin conditions, which means her mum can’t cuddle her.
 The Band of Builders clubbed together in 2018 to give her family an £8,000 extension, making life easier for Pippa